CommunityWorkshop/LegacyWorkshopDownloader/README.md

 ### Legal

 *Community Workshop is not affiliated with Valve Corporation or Steam.
-Community Workshop Downloader is not affiliated with other downloading softwares unless specified*
+Community Workshop Downloader is not affiliated with other downloading softwares unless specified.
+The Steam logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.*